Visiting the Big Island, read on and learn about the recreational activities and tourist landscapes…

-Visit the Big Island to Improve Your Mental Health
+Visit the Big Island

 The Do’s When Visiting the Big Island

 Rent a car to explore the easy-to-navigate Island, straight from the airport.
 There are lots of car rentals near the Kona airport.
-They are open most of the time to wait for passenger from incoming flights.
+They are open most of the time to wait for a passenger from incoming flights.
 You can visit the websites of the car rental agencies like Budget, Dollar, Thrifty, Hertz and more.
 Book early and give your flight details.

 You can’t find a public transit that can conveniently tour you around the really “Big” island.
-Yes, there are taxis and shuttles or tours, but they are far expensive than the car rentals.
+Yes, there are taxis and shuttles or tours, but they are far expensive than car rentals.
 If you get down from a cruise ship, Thrifty and Hertz car rentals are also nearby.

 Bring warm clothes.

 Do you think wearing skimpy clothes and slippers would be enough when going to the Big Island?
 Think again.
 Unless you want to spend your entire vacation on the long beaches, warm clothes would come in handy.
 Although the weather is usually warm at Kailua Kona, there will be times that you will see visitors huddling by the fire in coffee shops downtown because of spitting rain and wind chill.